 Venous and arterial blood.
-Which vessels does darker blood move through and how does the circulatory system work?
+What vessels does darker blood move through and how does the circulatory system work?

-Some diseases can manifest not only as poor health, but also as various rashes on the body or changes in skin color.
+Some diseases may manifest themselves not only feeling unwell, but also various rashes on the body or change in color skin.
 It is important to notice these changes in time and seek help from specialists.

 Why is the skin around the eyes dark?